 Instead, take your time and build up to it with lots of foreplay.

 If your partner is a decent human being they’ll not want to cause you pain and also want you to enjoy it too, so make sure you talk about it!

 I know it can be embarrassing but it will really help in the long run if they understand as much about the condition as possible.

 Crude I know, but I thought to call it “Masturbate!” would be even worse.

 The smallest is a little thicker than your finger and the largest is, in all honesty, a lot thicker than the average guy- that one got thrown straight in the bin!

-Because I was completely in control I could take it slow and stop when I felt
+Because I was completely in control I could take it slow and stop when I feel

 You’re advised to work your way through the sizes; start at the smallest and when you feel completely comfortable with that, move on to the next size up.